VideoRipper/BMW_RT_Remote/README.md

 - On iOS: <To-be-investigated>

 v1.0 - Initial release

 v1.1 - Made code work on ESP32-C3 (and possible -S series) controlers; for this a modified version of EasyButton and BlueKeyboard is needed
-	- Made use of Adafruit's NeoPixel library instead of FastLED, because of compatibility issues with C3 ESP's v1.2 - Added deep sleep, to preserve power, when remote is not connected for 60 seconds Waking the remote up again can be achieved by pressing the "Mute" button
+	- Made use of Adafruit's NeoPixel library instead of FastLED, because of compatibility issues with C3 ESP's

+v1.2 - Added deep sleep, to preserve power, when remote is not connected for 60 seconds
+       Waking the remote up again can be achieved by pressing the "Mute" button

        Current consumption, using an M5 Stamp C3 with LED enabled (using the on-board NeoPixel LED):
        - Not connected: 74.5mA
        - Connected: 72.8mA
        - Sleep: 0.41mA

        Current consumption, using a Seeed Studio XIAO ESP32C3 with LED disabled (it doesn't have an on-board LED):
        - Not connected: 88.3mA
        - Connected: 86.0mA
        - Sleep: 0.25mA

 v1.5 - Added OTA update functionality
        Moved original code into an inherited version of a newly created class, so it's easier to split code between Bluetooth and WiFi modes

-	  Update mode can be enabled by holding the "Mute" and "Right" buttons while resetting the ESP32 When update mode is enabled, connect to the AP called "BMW RT Remote" (disregard any warnings about not having internet access), open a web browser and open the URL: http://192.168.4.1 On the page shown, you can upload new firmware to the device; the ESP will restart when the upload is finished
+       Update mode can be enabled by holding the "Mute" and "Right" buttons while resetting the ESP32 When update mode is enabled, connect to the AP called "BMW RT Remote" (disregard any warnings about not having internet access).
+       Open a web browser window and open the URL: http://192.168.4.1 On the page shown, you can upload new firmware to the device; the ESP will restart when the upload is finished

        Mode LED colors (if LED-code is enabled):
        - Bluetooth: red (disconnected) and blue (connected)
        - Wifi: green

 v1.6 - Reorganized OTA mode by using iframes
-	  Included build information to OTA page v1.7 - Added internal and external power supply monitoring, to enable proper shutdown when power is turned off For this option to function properly an external backup battery (with charger) has to be connected Both internal and external power supplies can be monitored (but only the external one is actually used)
+       Included build information to OTA page

+v1.7 - Added internal and external power supply monitoring, to enable proper shutdown when power is turned off
+       For this option to function properly an external backup battery (with charger) has to be connected Both internal and external power supplies can be monitored (but only the external one is actually used)